If you put EEE on the UK market you must follow rules on both the EEE you sell and the EEE that becomes waste (WEEE).

 Enforcement and compliance

-If you don’t register as a small producer or join a PCS you are committing an offence and may face enforcement action.
+If you do not register as a small producer or join a PCS you are committing an offence and may face enforcement action.

 See the legislation and regulations: